 Welcome to Blender, the free and open source 3D creation suite.

 With Blender, you can create 3D visualizations such as still images, 3D animations, VFX shots, and video editing.
 It is well suited to individuals and small studios who benefit from its unified pipeline and responsive development process.

-Blender is a cross-platform application, running on Linux, macOS, and MS-Windows systems.
-Blender also has a relatively small memory and drive requirements compared to other 3D creation suites.
+Blender is a cross-platform application, running on Linux, macOS, and Windows systems.
+Blender also has relatively small memory and drive requirements compared to other 3D creation suites.
 Its interface uses OpenGL to provide a consistent experience across all supported hardware and platforms.

 Who uses Blender?